Guru Meditation

 Guru Meditation is an error notice originally displayed by the Amiga computer when it crashes.
-It is now also used by Varnish, a software component used by many content-heavy websites.
-This has led to many internet users seeing a "Guru Meditation" message (or the variant "Guru Mediation") when these websites suffer crashes or other issues.
 It is analogous to the "Blue Screen of Death" in Microsoft Windows operating systems, or a kernel panic in Unix.

 It has also been used as a message for unrecoverable errors in software packages such as VirtualBox and other operating systems (see Legacy section below).

 Origins

 The term "Guru Meditation Error" originated as an in-house joke in Amiga's early days.
 The company had a product called the Joyboard for the Atari 2600 home video game console, a game controller much like a joystick but operated by the feet, similar to the Wii Balance Board.
 Early in the development of the Amiga computer operating system, the company's developers became so frustrated with the system's frequent crashes that, as a relaxation technique, a game was developed where a person would sit cross-legged on the Joyboard, resembling an Indian guru.
 The player tried to remain extremely still; the winner was the player who stayed still the longest.
 If the player moved too much, a "guru meditation" error occurred.